RISD Commencement 2017

 Since official diplomas aren't given out at the ceremony, when do students get them?

-Each graduate is asked to stop by the Registrar’s table immediately after the ceremony to pick up their official Benson diploma.
+Graduates will be directed to the Registrar’s table immediately after the ceremony to pick up their official Benson diploma.

 Do RISD students actually wear caps and gowns at Commencement?